Terradue/doc-tep-geohazards/source/tutorials/mpic-ice.rst

 Set the processing parameters
 -----------------------------

-There are 16 processing parameters that can be adjusted.
+There are 37 processing parameters that can be adjusted.
 A short explanation of the parameter is provided when hovering over the parameter fields.

 * **DEM:** Defines the Digital Elevation Model used for filtering the displacement fields.
 The *Merit* [4]_ and the *COP-DEM_GLO-30* [5]_ are available to GEP users.
 The default DEM is the Merit DEM.
 * **Sentinel-2 band:** Defines the Sentinel-2 band for matching.
 The option *B04* is recommended since the red band is also used for band to band co-registration by the ESA Sentinel-2 production center.
-* **Split date:** Is an optional parameter of the form "yyyy-MM-dd" which will split the time series into two subsets.
-Pairs will only be formed among members of different subsets.
-This is particularly interesting in the case of quantifying co-seismic displacement.
-The default value is left empty.
+* **Matching parameters:**
+..
+Warning:: These parameters control the network of pairs that will be created.
+This is of main importance to obtain a measure of the ground deformation.
+The user should keep in mind that the method is sensitive to 1/10 of pixel.
+In the case of Sentinel-2, the method is sensitive to displacement of ~1 meter, if there is less than 1 meter of displacement between two dates, the ground motion will not be measured.
+	- **Matching mode:** Defines the unit of the next parameters, it can be "acquisition" or "days".
-* **Minimum matching range:** Defines the minimum matching range for creating the image pairs.
+	- **Minimum matching range:** Defines the minimum matching range for creating the image pairs.
 The matching range is expressed in *acquisitions* so if a minimum range is set to 1, all the images (N) will be paired with at least the next image in time (N+1).
 The default value is set to 1.
-* **Maximum matching range:** Defines the maximum matching range for creating the image pairs.
+	- **Maximum matching range:** Defines the maximum matching range for creating the image pairs.
 The matching range is expressed in *acquisitions* so if a maximum range is set to 2, all the images (N) will be paired with at most the next second image in time (N+2).
 The default value is set to 5.
+	- **Split date:** Is an optional parameter of the form "yyyy-MM-dd" which will split the time series into two subsets.
+Pairs will only be formed among members of different subsets.
+This is particularly interesting in the case of quantifying co-seismic displacement.
+The default value is left empty.
-* **Matching direction:** Define the time direction for the matching.
+	- **Matching direction:** Define the time direction for the matching.
 If *Forward* is selected, the pairs are only created in the time direction.
 If *Forward+Backward* is selected, the pairs will be created in both directions (i.e. time and reverse time direction).
 The default value is set to *Forward*.
 ..
 Warning:: Choosing the *Forward+Backward* option has to be carefully considered by the user as it increases the number of pairs created and hence, the computing time and resources.
+* **Image Matching parameters:**
+..
+Warning:: Two different algorithm are proposed for this step: **MicMac** developped by IGN/ENS and **GeFolki** developped by ONERA.
+Micmac is based on the correlation of two images in the spatial domain while GeFolki is optical flow algorithm.
+	- **MicMac Parameters:**
-* **Window size:** Controls the size of the template used for matching.
+		- **Window size:** Controls the size of the template used for matching.
 It controls the neighborhood around the central pixel.
 The minimum value is 1 (3x3 pixels) and the maximum value is 7 (15x15 pixels).
 The default value is *3* (7x7 pixels).
 A smaller window size allow better reconstructing small scale variations but can lead to more noise.
 Vice versa, larger window sizes lead to greater robustness against noise but smooth small scale details.
 For large scale motion such as co-seismic slip, we recommend to use large window sizes.
-* **Decorrelation threshold:** Discards the matches with a correlation coefficient below a value expressed in the range [0,1].
+		- **Decorrelation threshold:** Discards the matches with a correlation coefficient below a value expressed in the range [0,1].
 The default value is *0.2*.
-* **Spatial matching range:** Defines the search range in pixel for finding matches based on the template.
+		- **Spatial matching range:** Defines the search range in pixel for finding matches based on the template.
 The actual search range is computed from this parameter as round(Spatial matching range/0.8)+2.
 The parameter has to be adjusted according to the maximum expected displacement taking into account possible coregistration biases of the input images.
-* **Regularization parameter:** Similar to the window size, controls the smoothness of the expected motion field.
+		- **Regularization parameter:** Similar to the window size, controls the smoothness of the expected motion field.
 Increasing the regularization parameter puts greater emphasis on a smooth motion field where neighboring pixels will have similar displacement values.
 For large scale features such as co-seismic displacement, large value lead to smoother and less noisy results.
 The default value is *0.3*.
+	- **GeFolki parameters:**

 * **Snow mask:** If set to *True*, the areas of the images covered by snow are masked.
 The default value is set to *True*.
 * **Cloud mask:** If set to *True*, the areas of the images covered by clouds are masked.
 The default value is set to *True*.
 * **Slope mask range minimum:** The pixels located on terrain slopes with a slope angle larger than the value set with the parameter are filtered out in the products.
 By default, the parameter is set to *80*, so pixels located on slopes with angle larger than 80 degrees are filtered.